NikhilBagwe/Learn-React/Assignments/Assignment-01.md

 ## 5. What is crossorigin in script tag ?

+- It provides support for CORS(cross-origin resource sharing), defining how the element handles cross-origin requests.
+- It is used to handle the CORS request that checks whether it is safe to allow for sharing the resources from other domains.
+- Resources may include Audio, Video, Images, Link or external script.
+- CORS : It is a mechanism by which one webpage requests to another domain for fetching out the resource like audio, video, script, etc. from the third party server

 ## 6. What is diference between React and ReactDOM ?

+- The react package holds the react source for components, state, props and all the code that is react.
+- The react-dom package as the name implies is the glue between React and the DOM.
+Often, you will only use it for one single thing: mounting your application to the index.html file with ReactDOM.render().
+- React DOM is the glue between React and the DOM.
+When u want to show your react component on DOM u need to use this ReactDOM.render(); from React Dom.
+- React is used in web and in mobile.
+React-Dom is used only in web apps.
+- In a nutshell, Whenever we use component, classes, elements, etc. We’re using React and whenever we use methods like render() or findDOMNode() we’re using React-DOM.

 ## 7. What is difference between react.development.js and react.production.js files via CDN?

+- Development build runs the code as a Development environment and it is very slow.
+- Production build is for running the code on client browsers with more performance improvements.

+- react.development.js: This file is used during development and contains the full, uncompressed version of the React library.
+It includes additional warnings and error messages that are helpful for debugging and development purposes.
+It is larger in size compared to the production version.

+- react.production.js: This file is optimized for production environments and is used when you are ready to deploy your application.
+It is a minimized and optimized version of the React library, which means it has been stripped of development-specific features, warnings, and extra code.
+It is smaller in size compared to the development version, resulting in faster load times for your application.

 ## 8. What is async and defer?